mpat505/CSC325ClassProjectForked/docs/contributor-guides/markdownQA.md

 ```

 This command checks all files in the repository and reports any grammar and spelling issues based on the rules defined in [`.vale.ini`](/.vale.ini).
 For more information on using Vale check the [official documentation](https://vale.sh/docs/cli).

+### Success criteria

+Vale outputs 0 for suggestions, warnings, and errors.

 ## Conclusion